Advanced usage

 GOKAPI_MAX_MEMORY_UPLOAD

-Sets the amount of RAM in MB that can be allocated for an upload.
+Sets the amount of RAM in MB that can be allocated for an upload chunk or file

-Any upload with a size greater than that will be written to a temporary file
+Any chunk or file with a size greater than that will be written to a temporary file

 Yes